A 90-year-old man spent $10,000 on ads complaining about slow Internet. He got AT&T’s attention.

 The morning the Wall Street Journal ad ran, he said, he got a call from the office of AT&T CEO John Stankey.
 A staffer said she would see what they could do.
 “I just shrugged my shoulders because I’ve been told that many times before,” Epstein said.

 But it turned out that an ad in a national paper made a difference.
-The very next morning, Epstein said, he was eating lunch when two men in blue uniforms showed up at his door to start the needed installations.
+The very next day, Epstein said, he was eating lunch when two men in blue uniforms showed up at his door to start the needed installations.

 Epstein said he hopes the newly expanded fiber optic cable makes it easier to connect his neighbors as well.
 He said he tried to drive that point home when AT&T’s chief executive called, promising “a million thanks yous” if they get the faster service, too.